AdobeDocs/experience-platform.en/help/rtcdp/privacy/customer-managed-keys.md

 ## Create an Azure Key Vault {#create-key-vault}

 CMK only supports keys from a Microsoft Azure Key Vault.
-If you do not have a Key Vault set up already, you can [create a free account](https://azure.microsoft.com/en-us/free/) and follow the steps below to set one up.
+If you do not have a key vault set up already, you can [create a free account](https://azure.microsoft.com/en-us/free/) and follow the steps below to set one up.

 Log in to the Azure portal and use the search bar to locate **[!DNL Key vaults]** under the list of services.